rsjohnson/MDSPhotoSelector/README.md

 -----------
 First, this requires a deployment target of iOS 6.0 or greater.
 If your app still targets iOS 5, I'm sorry.
 You need a better product or project manager.
 People who still have iOS 5 on their phone don't deserve nice things.

-Apple has far better instructions on integrating a static library [here] (http://developer.apple.com/library/ios/#technotes/iOSStaticLibraries/Articles/configuration.html#//apple_ref/doc/uid/TP40012554-CH3-SW1).
+Apple has far better instructions than I could ever write on how to integrate a static library [here] (http://developer.apple.com/library/ios/#technotes/iOSStaticLibraries/Articles/configuration.html#//apple_ref/doc/uid/TP40012554-CH3-SW1).

 You will also probably need to link against the AssetsLibrary.framework as well.